mars0i/majure/README.md

 (Also, I finally succeeded in type hinting node as Student in getAgitationDistribution.)

+#### deftypeStudentDefprotocolUnsynchronizedMutable

+Exactly the same as deftypeStudentDefprotocolVolatileMutable, but using `:unsynchronized-mutable` rather than `:volatile-mutable`.
+About the same speed as deftypeStudentDefprotocolVolatileMutable: Running them simultaneously on a machine with sufficient cores, sometimes one wins, sometimes the other does, but the difference is no more than 3%.

-#### 3opt12
+#### deftypeStudentDefprotocolDefrecord

-Like 3opt10, but uses a record rather than a map in the gen-class state variable.
-This doesn't seem to be significantly faster than 3opt10.
+Like deftypeStudentDefprotocolWithSmallOpt but uses a record rather than a map in the gen-class state variable.
+This doesn't seem to be significantly faster than deftypeStudentDefprotocolWithSmallOpt.
+The versions using mutable `deftype` fields are faster.
-3opt11 is faster.

-#### 3opt13
+#### deftypeStudentDefprotocolTypedArrays

-Like 3opt12, in that it uses a record, but rather than using atoms as in 3opt12 and 3opt10 and below, it uses typed (Java) arrays to hold data that must be mutable.
+Like deftypeStudentDefprotocolDefrecord in that it uses a record, but rather than using atoms, it uses typed (Java) arrays to hold data that must be mutable.
 These arrays are stored in fields in the record.
-Speed is similar to the atoms versions, i.e.  not faster than 3opt11 (which is the one that uses deftype with :volatile-mutable).
+Speed is similar to the atom versions, i.e. not faster than the versions with mutable `deftype` fields.

-#### 3opt14
+#### deftypeStudentDefprotocolObjectArray

 Unlike the preceding few versions, there is no `defrecord` or `deftype` in the instance state system.
 Instead, there's just a single `Object` array.
-This is at least as fast as 3opt11, the mutable `deftype` version.
+This is at least as fast as the mutable `deftype` versions.
 Maybe slightly faster?
-Kind of a PITA, though, with index constants for each variable, and hand-boxing numbers when using `aset`.
-On the other hand, it doesn't require four signatures (count 'em!) for every accessor, as the 3opt11 version does.
+Kind of a PITA, though, with index constants for each variable, and needing hand-boxed numbers when using `aset` to avoid reflection.
+On the other hand, this version doesn't require four signatures (count 'em!) for every accessor, as the mutable `deftype` versions do.

-#### 3opt15

-Exactly the same as 3opt11, but using `:unsynchronized-mutable` rather than `:volatile-mutable`.
-About the same speed as 3opt11: Running them simultaneously on a machine with sufficient cores, sometimes one wins, sometimes the other does, but the difference is no more than 3%. faster, it's only by one or two percentage point on average.